Merging work requests

 Overview

-Sometimes multiple people will see the same issue and report them individually.
-The first line of defense is to minimize the number of duplicate submissions by preventing them in the first place.
 Once these tasks are in the system, it can be confusing to know if something was already completed or who is responsible for fixing the issue.
-By merging duplicate work requests you can avoid this problem while also keeping all the people who submitted the requests informed on the progress.
+By merging duplicate work requests, you can avoid this problem while also keeping all the people who submitted the requests informed on the progress.

-Table of contents
+Table of Contents

-Required permissions
+Required Permissions

 In order to be able to merge work requests, you need permission #177 'Recreate Work Requests' which can be enabled under Settings > Roles.

 When you merge work requests you cannot un-merge the work requests later.
-Only the data of the request you start the process from (the Source Work Request) will be kept, while most data of the Target Work Request will be lost.
+Only the data of the request you start the process from (the "source" work request) will be kept, while most data of the "target" work request will be lost.

 Because of this, work requests should be merged before any work has been done on the work requests to avoid losing data.
 If one of the work requests has already been started by a Technician or additional information has already been added to the task, this work request should be the starting point for the work request merger.

-Data that will be lost from the Target Work Request includes but is not limited to: comments, logged time, and pictures.
+Data that will be lost from the "target" work request includes but is not limited to: comments, logged time, and pictures.

 However, not all data is lost.
-Some data will transfer from the Target Work Request to the Source Work Request as a comment:
+Some data will transfer from the "target" work request to the "source" work request as a comment:

 • Task Name